What our clients say about us...

 Little Benslow Hills, a substantial Victorian house, was bequeathed to RMSA by Esther Seebohm in 1952 ‘to be used in perpetuity for the support of music-making’ and became the operational hub of the organisation.

 During the 1950s and 60s provision of music by local authorities began to take over much of RMSA’s work.

 A recital hall having been built in 1976, a division of views amongst trustees led to major re-organisation, with the Benslow Music Trust becoming established in 1986 ‘to promote music education for social benefit through the study and practice of music, especially in its social and co-operative forms, amongst students of all ages’ with membership open to anyone willing to pay a subscription.
-Thus was established a programme of short residential courses for adults, soon offering over 100 residential courses annually.
+Thus was established a programme of short residential courses, soon offering over 100 residential courses annually.

 The Instrument Loan Scheme was brought to Benslow Music Trust at about this time, set up to provide quality musical instruments, mainly string, on loan to students up to the age of 25.

 Having been run almost entirely by volunteers, more professional administration was introduced gradually as the programme of courses and other activities expanded.

 Further improvements to the facilities becoming necessary, both for general maintenance and to accommodate the increased activity, the Lodge was converted to bedrooms in the early 1990s, a new wing (Waldeck) with smaller recital hall, practice rooms and bedrooms was opened in 2001 with the help of a Millennium Lottery Grant of £1.1 million.
 More accommodation and playing space was added at the Fieldfares extension, by the conversion of the Coach House and other out-buildings in 2009.
 A suite of rooms to house the Instrument Loan Scheme was established 2013.